 Examples for confirmed blocking periods often include professional drivers losing their licences due to traffic offences:

-- Example 1: Blocking period confirmed: A bus driver was stopped by the police in his private car with a blood alcohol level of 1.95‰.
-His driving licence was confiscated and he was fined for negligent drunk driving.
-The employer terminated the employment.
-A blocking period was imposed on the grounds of contractual misconduct.
+- Example 1: Blocking period confirmed: A bus driver drove his private car with a blood alcohol level of 1.95‰, and the police stopped him.
+They confiscated his driving licence and fined him for negligent drunk driving.
+The employer terminated his employment.
+The agency imposed a blocking period on the grounds of contractual misconduct.

 Missed job-seeker registration